Leave your dog home alone without worry

 Hanging With Hounds Success Stories & Client Reviews

-Meet Your Trainer: Sharon Labossiere, KPA-CTP, ADT (IAABC), CSAT, CPDT-KA, CTDI
+Meet Your Trainer: Sharon Labossiere, PCBC-A, KPA-CTP, ADT (IAABC), CSAT, CPDT-KA, CTDI

 Few conditions are as tragic as separation anxiety.
 Dogs with this condition literally panic through every moment they’re left alone.
 Owners of SA dogs suffer deep guilt and worry about their dogs, and the stress of a destroyed house and angry neighbours.
 For these reasons, few cases are as satisfying as a closed separation anxiety case.
 I’d love to help you and your dog overcome this awful, life-disrupting disorder.